-During your surgical procedure, an incision is made below the kneecap to expose the patellar tendon (See Picture).
+During your ACL reconstruction surgery, Dr. Chahla will make an incision below the kneecap to expose the patellar tendon.
 The central one-third of the patellar tendon is then measured and taken out with a bone plug on either side to be used as the new ACL.
 After harvesting the graft, the site where the graft was taken from is sutured closed and the gap is filled in with a bone autograft that comes from patient’s own body obtained during the creation of the ACL tunnels.
-The bone grafting helps with minimizing healing issues where the patellar tendon was taken from.
+The bone autograft helps to minimize healing issues where the patellar tendon was taken from.
 The bone-patellar tendon-bone autograft has been considered the “gold standard” for many ACL reconstructions due to the ease of grafting, optimal outcomes, and faster incorporation into the knee (bone to bone healing) after surgery.
 This graft is popular especially for high performance or professional athletes as it allows for safer return to activity and high rates of return to sport.
 A potential drawback is that some patients complain of pain on the front of the knee as well as difficulty with kneeling due to the location of where the graft is taken.

 Allografts are tissue coming from a donor where the tissue has been frozen prior to being used for ACL reconstruction.
 The risk of disease transmission is less than 1 out of every 16,000,000 people.
 In comparison to the 3 autograft options described above, allografts do not require extra incisions and removal of tissue but are associated with longer time for incorporation into the patient’s knee.
 These grafts are also associated with a cost as they are not coming from the patient’s own body.
 According to previous studies, allografts may potentially be associated with increased risk of re-tear in young athletes <19 years old.